 - 1. Consultant Lobbyist: a person who lobbies for payment on behalf of a client (another individual, company, partnership or organization); - 2.
-In-house Lobbyist: a person who is an employee, partner, sole proprietor and who lobbies on behalf of their own employer, business or organization; or - 3.
-Voluntary Unpaid Lobbyist: a person who lobbies without payment on behalf of a person, business, or other organization for the benefit of the interests of the individual, business or other organization.
+In-house Lobbyist: a person who is an employee, partner, sole proprietor and who lobbies on behalf of their own employer, business or organization; or - Voluntary Unpaid Lobbyist: a person who lobbies without payment on behalf of a person, business, or other organization for the benefit of the interests of the individual, business or other organization.

-Of the total 86 registrations in 2021, 36 were Consultant Lobbyists, 47 were In-house Lobbyists and 3 were Voluntary Unpaid Lobbyists.
+Of the total 55 registrations in 2019, 20 were Consultant Lobbyists, 30 were In-house Lobbyists, 4 were Voluntary Unpaid Lobbyists and one lobbyist type was incomplete.

 All lobbyist complaints and investigations are handled by the Integrity Commissioner/Lobbyist Registrar.
+The Integrity Commissioner is also responsible for reporting to Regional Council annually or as directed by Regional Council.